nathancashion/mystMD/AdvancingTelemedicineMSKPractice.md

 *Content quality*

 @liImpactFitnessInfluencers2023 examined how the characteristics of fitness influencers impacted people's perceived connection and behaviors.
 The authors found that personal attributes, such as attractiveness, and the quality of content were associated with viewers' motivations to exercise.
 By presenting high quality content and engaging with their viewers, social media influencers facilitated parasocial relationships which positively influence their viewers' behaviors.
+(See [](#CleoAbram).)
 This research suggests that content quality is an important factor in achieving desired results from viewers.

 :::{figure} /images/3CleoAbram.png
 :alt: A screenshot of Cleo Abram's YouTube channel with a focus on high-quality content.